Diwali: Festival of Lights

 Historically Diwali signifies the Hindu God Lord Rama coming home after being placed in exile for 14 years by an evil king.
 Diwali is observed by religious groups other than Hindus too, such as Jains in South Asia, Malaysia and Singapore, and peoples of South Asian heritage living around the world.

 The good news is you can prepare your own Diwali feast just hours in advance with the help of Indianlife Foods!
 Vegetarian foods are traditional.
-Indianlife Cooking Sauces create authentic, delicious curries within minutes.
-Add our Organic Whole Wheat Naan, Chapati or other traditional flatbreads.
+Indianlife Cooking Sauces create authentic, delicious curries within minutes – try all of them in our Sauce Sampler Variety Pack!
+Add our delicious Naan or our other traditional flatbreads.